zeta0134/z-saw/README.md

 jsr zsaw_silence ; disables DMC IRQ
 ```

 The variable `zsaw_volume` may be written at any time, even during note playback.
-When calling `zsaw_play_note` the effective phase of the sawtooth is reset, so you should generally avoid this unless starting a new note.

 For integrating with a sound engine:
   - `ZSAW_B1` is the lowest note available.
     - This matches MIDI index 23, with a frequency of 30.87 Hz.
   - `ZSAW_C7` is the highest note available
     - This approximates MIDI index 84, with a frequency of 1055.29 Hz
+  - This range is chosen to be compatible with FamiTracker's pitch table

 Caveats:
 - There is no fine pitch control